 '''

 public class DataStreaming {

 public static void main(String[] args) throws ClusterAlreadyDefinedException {

 RoboServer server = new RoboServer("localhost", 50000);

 Cluster cluster = new Cluster("MyCluster", new RoboServer[] {server}, false);

 Request.registerCluster(cluster);

-trv

 Request request = new Request("Library:/Tutorials/NewsMagazine.robot");

 RobotResponseHandler handler = new AbstractFailFastRobotResponseHandler() {

 public void handleReturnedValue(RobotOutputObjectResponse response, Stoppable

 stoppable) throws RQLException {

 RQLObject value = response.getOutputObject();

 Long personId = (Long) value.get("personId");

 String name = (String) value.get("name");

 Long age = (Long) value.get("age");

 System.out.println(personId + ", " + name + ", " + age);

 };

 request.execute("MyCluster", handler);

 }

 }

-}

 '''

-The above example uses the second execute method of the Request, which expects a RobotResponseHandler in addition to the name of the cluster to execute the robot on.
-In this example we create a RobotResponseHandler by extending AbstractFailFastRobotResponseHandler, which provides default error handling, so we only need to handle the values returned by the robot.
+The preceding example uses the second execute method of the request, which expects a RobotResponseHandler in addition to the name of the cluster to execute the robot on.
+In this example, create a RobotResponseHandler by extending AbstractFailFastRobotResponseHandler, which provides default error handling, to handle only the values returned by the robot.

 The handleReturnedValue method is called whenever the API receives a returned value from RoboServer.
-The AbstractFailFastRobotResponseHandler used in this example, will throw exceptions in the same way as the non-streaming execute method.
-This means that an exception will be thrown in response to any API exceptions generated by the robot.
+The AbstractFailFastRobotResponseHandler used in this example throws exceptions in the same way as the non-streaming execute method.
+This means that an exception is thrown in response to any API exceptions generated by the robot.

-The RobotResponseHandler has several methods which can be grouped into 3 categories.
+The RobotResponseHandler has several methods that can be grouped into three categories.